 - Instead of consuming carbonated drinks, consume plenty of water to stay hydrated.
 Soft fizzy drinks cause further dehydration, weaken your digestive system, and reduce minerals in your body.

-Healthier food alternatives for monsoon
+Healthier food alternatives

 It is advisable to eat in moderation and consume foods that can be easily digested.
-To boost your gut health, you can load up on probiotic foods, like yogurt, buttermilk, and homemade pickles, which support nutrition absorption.
+To boost your gut health, you can load up on probiotic foods, like yogurt, buttermilk, and homemade pickles, which support nutrient absorption.
 Choose lighter cooking oils such as olive oil or sunflower oil to manage your digestive system.
 Drink plenty of water to flush out toxins.
 You can also resort to herbal teas, like green tea, tulsi tea, masala tea, or ginger lemon tea, to relieve you of nasal congestion, which is prevalent during monsoons.
 Having turmeric milk or turmeric paste acts as an antidote to fight infections.

-Be mindful of your eating habits this monsoon season.
 Actively participate in the Activ Living community and get more information on lifestyle and fitness.